 What would you do to avoid losing £5.11 billion a year?
-Well, according to calculations made by Contact Babel that’s the cost to UK contact centre operators of the time agents spend navigating between applications during calls.
+According to Contact Babel, that’s the cost to UK contact centres of the time agents spend navigating between applications during calls.

-Not only is it costly in terms of money, all that dead time on hold while the agent is “just bringing up your records” is hugely frustrating for customers, and probably for employees too.
+Not only is it costly in terms of money, all that dead time on hold while the agent is “just bringing up your records” is hugely frustrating for customers, and employees too.

 Companies say they are struggling to deliver exceptional customer experience for many reasons including limited technology budgets, complex internal processes, lack of multichannel, insufficient or incomplete customer data, and overly complicated IT systems.

-With all the incentives in the world to do something about it, and with the technology to help solve the problem having existed for a number of years, a surprising number of companies still operate without a unified agent desktop environment.
+With the technology to help solve the problem having existed for a number of years, a surprising number of companies still operate without a unified agent desktop environment.

 Reduce the pain for your customers